CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 ClouldM Migrate uses Modern Authentication as a default.
 If Multi-Factor Authentication is enabled on the endpoint it'll need to be disabled temporarily or a PFX certificate has to be generated for access.
 As a destination it's recommended to disable MFA.

-If O365 is the source and MFA can not be disabled the Azure Application used to perform migration can be created with a PowerShell script <ahref="https://bitbucket.org/cloudsols/cloudm-public/src/main/Migrate/PowerShell/CreateAzureADApplication.ps1">CreateAzureADApplication.ps1</a>.
+If O365 is the source and MFA can not be disabled the Azure Application used to perform migration can be created with a PowerShell script <a href="https://bitbucket.org/cloudsols/cloudm-public/src/main/Migrate/PowerShell/CreateAzureADApplication.ps1">CreateAzureADApplication.ps1</a>.
 This script will output a PFX Certificate that will need to be uploaded in CloudM Migate.

 Once the Azure Application is created, MFA can be renabled.